 One of my missions is to make cycling better, safer and more fun for kids in Amsterdam.
 Amsterdam has come a really long way when it comes to cycling, but there is still a lot of room for improvement when it comes to kids and cycling in Amsterdam.
 Thats why I organized a campaign to elect a Junior Bicycle Mayor.
 The campaign was in the form of a design challenge.
 Lotta Crok (8 years old) won the competition and is now the worlds first Junior Bicycle Mayor, and my right hand when it comes to kids and cycling in Amsterdam.

-What are the obstacles you are facing?
+What are the obstacles and challenges you are facing in your city?

 One of the obstacles I am facing at the moment, is that while cycling is widely accepted in a large part of society in Amsterdam, there are also (poorer) communities, where cycling is not accepted at all yet.
 This is something I want to work on.
-Another challenge in Amsterdam is that, although the infrastructure for cycling is good, cycling for kids isn’t that well thought out yet, which is something I am going to work on with the new Junior Bicycle Mayor: Lota Crok.
+Another challenge in Amsterdam is that, although the infrastructure for cycling is good, cycling for kids isn’t that well thought out yet, which is something I am going to work on with the new Junior Bicycle Mayor: Lotta Crok.

 What can other cities learn from your city?

 you should really look at the challenges in your city and start tackling the ones you are facing today, however big they may be.
-Every city needs its own approach to accelerating cycling progress.
+Every city needs its own approach to accelerating cycling progress